 Condition of employment means you must accept the lodging to properly carry out the duties of your job.
-For example, you must be available for duty at all times.
+You must accept lodging to properly carry out your duties if, for example, you must be available for duty at all times.